jacobmoncur/gogogo/Readme.md

     gogogo logs <name> — tail remote log gogogo list — show available names

+### Cron Support

+Gogogo currently supports a single cron action.

+    module.exports = {
+        cron: "0 3 * * * node something.js"
+        ...
+    }

+It will create a script in /etc/cron.d/, set the permissions correctly, and redirect log output to `cron.txt`

 ### Environment variables

 If they are the same no matter which server is deployed, put them in your start script.